jameshughes89/cs102/src/site/asn3.rst

     * Repeat

+* You'll need a way to keep track of the number of steps it took to get to a given cell
+    * Perhaps a ``Map``?
+* You'll need a way to keep track of each cell's predecessor in the path
+    * Which cell did I step from to get to the current cell?
+    * Perhaps a ``Map``?

 .. warning::
     Do not get distracted by your assignment 2 solution in ``DfsMazeSolver``.
 Although there are similarities, the